- BS Computer Science 2006

 After she graduated, Michigan Tech began sponsoring women to attend the annual Grace Hopper Celebration for Women in Computing.
 VanDyke sees that as a strong commitment to diversity.
 “The University understands the importance of students networking with professionals who understand what it’s like to be the one girl in the room,” she says.

-Borrowed from Michigan Tech Magazine, Vol. 49 #1
+This profile appeared in the Spring 2012 issue of Michigan Tech Magazine, Vol. 49 #1